GouthamiJukanti/wordle-clone-new1/README.md

-This project is a simple clone of the popular word-guessing game built with React for the first time.
-This was my first real dive into React, and although the code is bloated and messy (as I was still learning!), it’s a good snapshot of my early journey into web development.
+This project is a simple clone of the popular word-guessing game built with React .
+It’s a good snapshot of my early journey into web development.

 The game follows the same mechanics as Wordle: you must guess a 5-letter word in 6 tries, with feedback after each guess that tells you which letters are correct or in the wrong position.
 ## ✨ Features